 TOUR STARTS FROM MADRID

-Discover the rich cultural tapestry of Andalusian region of Spain on a 4-day tour of Cordoba, Seville and Granada.
+Discover the rich cultural tapestry of the Andalusian region of Spain in 4 days.
+Tour includes visits to Cordoba, Seville and Granada.
 Travel from Madrid and arrive amid the Moorish magnificence of Cordoba for a guided tour of the UNESCO-listed city and its impressive monuments.

 Spend two nights in the regional capital, Seville, reputed to be the birthplace of feisty Spanish flamenco dancing, and then delve into the intriguing historical heritage of Granada as you tour the majestic palace complex of Alhambra.
 Conclude your enriching excursion with a stroll around the medieval walled city of Toledo.

 At a glance

 |Mon||Early departure from Madrid to Cordoba.
 City tour.
 Onwards to Seville|

 |Thu||Travel to Toledo (City tour).
 Arrive in Madrid|

 - Breakfast at your hotel in Granada.

 - Travel towards the Imperial City of Toledo; full of history and monuments.